 - Grass Fed Beef at Subiaco’s farmer’s markets and frozen raw cows milk

 Sydney and New South Wales

-- Grassfed beef: Hudson meats in Surry Hills is almost exclusively grassfed.
-Additionally, I just asked my local butcher, Michael’s Meats (very well priced, in the Surry Hills shopping village) whether his meat was grassfed and he said that almost all of it is.
-Additionally, Eveleigh Markets near Sydney Uni on a Saturday has a grassfed beef stall (Greenhill Organic meat).
+- Grassfed beef: Hudson meats in Surry Hills is almost exclusively grass fed.
+Additionally, I just asked my local butcher, Michael’s Meats (very well priced, in the Surry Hills shopping village) whether his meat was grass fed and he said that almost all of it is.
+Additionally, Eveleigh Markets near Sydney University on a Saturday grass fed beef stall (Green Hills Organic).

 - grassfed beef, lamb and goat from farms in Bowral – Sydney Meats, Farm Fresh to your Door

 - Fivefingers in Sydney City.
 They are Australian priced though so cost way more than in the USA.
 Excellent customer service!